Trump will sign an order extending deadline for TikTok's Chinese owner to sell app

-WASHINGTON (AP) — President Donald Trump will sign an executive order this week to extend a deadline for TikTok's Chinese owner to divest the popular video sharing app, the White House announced Tuesday.
+President Donald Trump will sign an executive order this week to extend a deadline for TikTok's Chinese owner to divest the popular video-sharing app, the White House announced Tuesday.

 Trump had signed an order in early April to keep TikTok running for an additional 75 days after a potential deal to sell the app to American owners was put on ice.